On the minimum number of inversions to make a digraph $k$-(arc-)strong

 In the remainder of this article, we focus on a particular kind of oriented graphs, namely tournaments.
 No tournament on fewer than $2k+1$ vertices is $k$-arc-strong, and thus no tournament on fewer than $2k+1$ vertices is $k$-arc-strengthenable.
 On the other hand, it is not hard to show that every tournament of order at least $2k+1$ is $k$-strengthenable.
 Moreover, every tournament on at least $2k+1$ vertices can be made $k$-strong by reversing the orientation of at most $\frac{1}{4}(4k-2)(4k-3)$ arcs, see e.g. \cite{bang2009}, p.
 379.

 Further, the following improvement was conjectured by Bang-Jensen.
-(See \cite{bang2009}.) \begin{conjecture}[Bang-Jensen, 1994] Every tournament on at least $2k+1$ vertices can be made $k$-strong by reversing at most $\frac{1}{2}k(k+1)$ arcs. \end{conjecture} This would be tight as shown by the transitive tournaments.
-Bang-Jensen, Johansen, and Yeo~\cite{BKY2020} proved this conjecture for tournaments of order at least $3k-1$.
+See \cite{bang2009}. \begin{conjecture}[Bang-Jensen, 1994] Every tournament on at least $2k+1$ vertices can be made $k$-strong by reversing at most $\frac{1}{2}k(k+1)$ arcs. \end{conjecture} This would be tight as shown by the transitive tournaments.
+Bang-Jensen, Johansen, and Yeo~\cite{BKY2020} proved a weaker version of this conjecture where $2k+1$ is replaced by $3k-1$.

 It is then natural to ask whether or not we can make a tournament $k$-strong or $k$-arc-strong using significantly fewer than $\frac{1}{2}k(k+1)$ inversions.
 This leads us to consider $M_k= \max\{\sinv_k(T) \mid T~\mbox{tournament of order at least $2k+1$}\}$ and $M'_k= \max\{\sinv'_k(T) \mid T~\mbox{tournament of order at least $2k+1$}\}$.
 We show that these numbers are indeed significantly smaller than $\frac{1}{2}k(k+1)$, but cannot be bounded by a constant independent of $k$.
 More precisely, we show the following result. \begin{theorem} For every sufficiently large integer $k$, we have $\frac{1}{2} \log(2k+1) \leq M'_k \leq M_k \leq 2k.$ \end{theorem} The lower bound is obtained by a counting argument.